-What is Pellegrini stieda lesion?
+What is Pellegrini Stieda lesion?

 A calcium deposit on the top part of the medial collateral ligament is known as a Pellegrini stieda lesion.
 Calcification leads to pain and stiffness of movement.
 Generally, these lesions are more common in men between 25-40, forming weeks after a knee injury.